Stroke: Craniectomy

-Strokes affecting large portions of the brain can cause significant brain swelling with secondary brain injury in surrounding tissue.
-This phenomenon is mainly encountered in strokes affecting brain tissue dependent upon the middle cerebral artery for blood supply and is also called "malignant cerebral infarction" because it carries a dismal prognosis.
+Stroke affecting large portions of the brain can cause significant brain swelling with secondary brain injury in surrounding tissue.
+This phenomenon is mainly encountered in stroke affecting brain tissue dependent upon the middle cerebral artery for blood supply and is also called "malignant cerebral infarction" because it carries a dismal prognosis.
 Relief of the pressure may be attempted with medication, but some require hemicraniectomy, the temporary surgical removal of the skull on one side of the head.
 This decreases the risk of death, although some people – who would otherwise have died – survive with disability.

 Hemorrhagic stroke

 People with intracerebral hemorrhage require supportive care, including blood pressure control if required.
 People are monitored for changes in the level of consciousness, and their blood sugar and oxygenation are kept at optimum levels.
 Anticoagulants and antithrombotics can make bleeding worse and are generally discontinued (and reversed if possible).
 A proportion may benefit from neurosurgical intervention to remove the blood and treat the underlying cause, but this depends on the location and the size of the hemorrhage as well as patient-related factors, and ongoing research is being conducted into the question as to which people with intracerebral hemorrhage may benefit.

 In subarachnoid hemorrhage, early treatment for underlying cerebral aneurysms may reduce the risk of further hemorrhages.
 Depending on the site of the aneurysm this may be by surgery that involves opening the skull or endovascularly (through the blood vessels).